BY ELIZABETH RUSSELL

 “You shall not kill yourself so long as I am king.
 Now where is that blanket?”

 But she would say nothing more.
 Jack handed the witch over to Richard and told him to take her back to the palace.
-The witch would be locked safely in a cell, visited by a priest daily until she died of old age in the hopes of saving her shriveled soul.
+The witch would be locked safely in a cell and visited by a priest daily until she died of old age in the hopes of saving her shriveled soul.
 (And though this was no doubt the best and holiest decree Jack could ordain for her, I personally feel very sorry for the priest.)

 When Richard was gone and the almost-poisoned traveler received clear water, the King and his knights ransacked the house.
 But they really did not have to look far, for the blanket lay in glory on the witch’s bed.
 And really, where else would you expect to find a blanket?